TimMikeladze/next-apollo-joy-starter/README.md

 - 📝 [Commit-it](https://github.com/TimMikeladze/commit-it/) — A CLI tool to help you write stylish commit messages.
 - 🔼 [Release-it](https://github.com/release-it/release-it/) - release-it is a command line tool to automatically generate a new GitHub Release and populates it with the changes (commits) made since the last release.
-- 📚 [Deploy storybook via Github Actions](https://docs.github.com/en/actions) - CI/CD workflows for your package.
-Run tests on every commit plus integrate with Github Releases to automate publishing package to NPM and Storybook to Github Pages.
 - 🏗️ [Renovate](https://github.com/renovatebot/renovate) - Universal dependency update tool that fits into your workflows.
 Configured to periodically check your dependencies for updates and send automated pull requests.

 ## 🎓 Usage